Oven-Baked Whole-Grain Pilaf

 • This is a time-friendly pilaf, it takes only about five minutes to collect the ingredients, then it bakes in the oven entirely hands-off.

-• This is pantry-friendly recipe for those who tend to collect whole grains but then never get around to cooking them.
+• This is pantry-friendly recipe, especially for those who tend to collect whole grains but then never get around to cooking them.

 • This is a calorie-friendly, nutrient dense recipe with very little added fat.